williampiat3/ImprovingPSRemotePlay/README.md

 * On the raspberry run the following command to run a test server `iperf3 -s`
 * On the client computer if it is a windows go find the iperf3.exe file, open up a terminal in the same folder and run `iperf3.exe -c Raspberry_IP` and you should see the average throuput that you can get from the VPN: for a seamless connection it has to be above 10Mb/s which can be perfomed by the pi zero with the dongle.

 <p align="center">
  <img src="./images/bridgeVPN.png">
 </p>

+On our networks we had the following throughput:
+* For the pi 4: 900 Mb/s on the LAN and 50Mb/s over the VPN
+* For the pi zero: 200 Mb/s on the LAN, and 11 Mb/s over the VPN
+The VPN drastically reduces the throughput obut this is the only way you can safely connect remotely to your local network.

 # Conclusion